No benefit to taking ivermectin for COVID-19 symptoms, study led by Duke finds - NewsBreak

 The study led by Duke researchers found no differences in relieving mild-to-moderate COVID-19 symptoms between patients taking the drug and those taking a placebo.

-Dr. Adrian Hernandez, the executive director of the Duke Clinical Research Institute and the leader of the study, said Monday that there was “no significant benefit” in taking the polarizing horse-deworming drug to treat mild to moderate symptoms.COVID spreading as fast as during previous surges, testing company says
+Dr. Adrian Hernandez, the executive director of the Duke Clinical Research Institute and the leader of the study, said Monday that there was “no significant benefit” in taking the polarizing horse-deworming drug to treat mild to moderate symptoms.No, blocking male hormones is not a legitimate treatment for COVID-19

 “Overall, most people improved their symptoms whether they took ivermectin or not,” Hernandez said.
 “Given these results, there does not appear to be a role for ivermectin outside of a clinical trial setting, especially considering other available options with proven reduction in hospitalizations and death.”